Glossary of Lung Cancer Terms

 Uses thermal (heat) energy to kill cells.

 Surgery to remove a lung tumor in a lobe of the lung and a part of the main bronchus (airway).
-The ends of the bronchus are rejoined and any remaining lobes are reattached to the bronchus.
+The ends of the bronchus are rejoined attaching any remaining lobes to the bronchus.
 This surgery is done to save part of the lung.
 Also called sleeve lobectomy.

 About 10 to 15 percent of all lung cancers are small cell lung cancer (SCLC), named for the small cells that make up these cancers.
 SCLC often starts in the bronchi near the center of the chest, and it tends to spread widely through the body early in the course of the disease.